the-turing-way/the-turing-way/CONTRIBUTING.md

 ```
 You can insert cross-references to labels in your file with the following syntax: {ref}`my-label-name`.

+## Representing The Turing Way

+We would LOVE people to give talks about the project or represent The Turing Way in other ways!

+If you would like to do that please open an issue and ping @malvikasharan and @KirstieJane so
+that they can do their best to support you.

+We would appreciate if you could share your slides by adding them to the
+[conferences folder](/conferences) and some info in the [conferences README.md](/conferences/README.md).

 ## Recognising Contributions

 The Turing Way follows the [all-contributors][all-contributors] specification, so we welcome and recognise all contributions from documentation to testing to writing chapters.